 Paying for Services

-Our Early Intervention Department and Help Me Grow are funded through Federal and State grants, and the generosity of our community through the Developmental Disabilities tax levy.
-There is no fee for families to participate in this program.
+Early Intervention services are funded through Federal and State grants and the generosity of our community through the Developmental Disabilities of Clark County tax levy.
+We adhere to Ohio’s System of Payments rule for Early Intervention services, the majority of which are provided at no cost.

 Local school districts are required by law to provide free and appropriate public education to children with disabilities age 3 to 21.
 An appropriate education may be accompanied by related services such as speech therapy, occupational and physical therapy, psychological counseling, and medical diagnostic services necessary to the child’s education.

-If a child requires therapies that are not provided through the school, some funding is available through Medicaid or the Family Support Services program (FSS).
-FSS covers such services as respite care, adaptive equipment, home modifications, developmental toys, and some therapies.
-Contact your Path Coordinator for help in applying for this funding.
+If a child requires therapies that are not provided through Early Intervention or the school, some funding may be available through Medicaid or the Family Needs Assistance program (FNA).
+Contact your Service Coordinator or Service & Support Administrator for help in applying for this funding.

 The links below are for informational purposes, are not all-inclusive, and do not indicate endorsement by Developmental Disabilities of Clark County.